 You can see examples below of what a posed family session would look like:

 If this is a newborn session, there is also the option of newborn poses.
-These images are just baby, on her own in sweet, sleepy poses.
-These poses are available ONLY with the ACE newborn package.
-Due to time shortages, I cannot fit posed images into the DIJ or MINI packages.
+These images are just baby, on her own, in sweet, sleepy poses.
 I have a large selection of backdrop colours and accessories for these newborn poses.
 I provide all props, wraps, hats and headbands.

-Another Posed session option is Milestone images.
-These sessions are for babies 2 months – 12 months old.
-You get to select adorable outfits and accessories to go with my large selection of backdrops and props.
+Another Posed option is the Milestone Session.
+These sessions are for children over 2 months old.
+They can be 6 months, or 6 years old.
+Any age up to 18 years old.
+If you want to capture a few professional images of your child, this is the perfect package for you.
+You get to select adorable outfits for the littles (some beautiful options for older girls) and accessories to go with my large selection of backdrops and props.
 Always remember that posed = strobe lighting with a backdrop.
 You can see some posed milestone images below.

 I hope this has given you a clear idea of what a Posed Session looks like.
 Some benefits to a posed session are that we don’t need to rely on the weather in order to shoot.
 Strobe photography can work even on a dark, cloudy day and allows for afternoon session slots (newborn sessions always occur in the morning when baby is most sleepy).